byteball/counterstake-sdk/README.md

 # Counterstake SDK

-This SDK allows to integrate cross-chain transactions in your dapps.
+This SDK enables you to integrate cross-chain transactions in your dapps.
 It uses [Counterstake Bridge](https://counterstake.org) for cross-chain transfers and optionally [Oswap.io](https://oswap.io) for swaps.

 The SDK works both in browser and in server based apps (bots).